 - 4 oz.
 Emmi Kaltbach Le Crémeux cheese, shaved thin with a vegetable peeler

-Toss together the plums, figs, greens, and basil leaves, and arrange on a large platter, leaving the cut side of the plums and figs up to collect pools of oil.
-Drape or arrange the prosciutto among the fruit.
+- Toss together the plums, figs, greens, and basil leaves and arrange on a large platter, leaving the cut side of the plums and figs up to collect pools of oil.
+Drape or arrange the prosciutto over the fruit.
 Drizzle with oil and sprinkle generously with salt and pepper.
-Top with the cheese and serve at room temperature.
+Shave the cheese over the top with a vegetable peeler and serve at room temperature.